Roboy/RoboyVR/00_sphinx_documentation/documentation/StateVisualization/2_DeveloperManual.rst

 General
 -------

 The UI design goal was to create a modular and robust UI which does not rely on continuous data input.
-Due to the fact, that the Virtual Reality scenes will later be merged and therefore the setup will change, it was advantageous to not create one definite UI structure already containing all the desired elements, but a modular, easy-to-adjust  base which could easily be integrated in other scenes.
+Due to the fact, that the Virtual Reality scenes will later be merged and therefore the setup will change, it was advantageous to not create one definite UI structure already containing all the desired elements,.
+Instead, a modular, easy-to-adjust base was designed, which can easily be integrated in other scenes.

 **Scripts:**